Jee-King/ICCV2021_Event_Frame_Tracking/README.md

 ## Test
 1. Download test dataset
-2. Download the pretrained model
+2. Download the pretrained model, and
 3. Change your own path in pytracing_fe108/pytracking/evaluation/local.py